CSS

 border: 2px solid #FF0000;

 The property is “border”, and the values are the width, style, and color of the border.
-To view a list of the most common properties and notes regarding how they are used, view the Property chart at the end of this section.
+See the Property chart at the end of this section.

 Selectors vs. Rules: A selector tells CSS which HTML element(s) to style.
 The rule describes how it should look.
 Together, they form a complete CSS statement.